project-windio/msb-mqtt/README.md

 Motion Sensor Box uses ZMQ for internal datastreams.

-The MQTT client  listen to ZMQ to receive live data and sends them via MQTT to the WindIO broker.
+The MQTT client  listens to ZMQ to receive live data and sends them via MQTT to the WindIO broker.

 An example payload is shown in [example_payload.json](example_payload.json).